 Each student is required to pass three examinations, each of which has both a written and oral component.
 Additional preliminary examinations may be administered before the three required exams as the committee deems necessary.
 Performance on such an exam will determine areas where the student needs additional coursework or could result in the student's removal from the program.

 Comprehensive exam (sometimes referred to as the qualifying exam): The student must prepare an extensive written answer to one question from each committee member that covers the basic concepts and factual material deemed essential for the student’s program.
 Three weeks are allowed for completion of the exam during which time students are expected to work solely on their answers.
 Answers are expected to be anywhere from 10 – 20 pages per question with extensive literature citations.
-Completed written answers are submitted to the advisor who then distributes copies to the other committee members for review.
+Completed written answers are submitted to the adviser who then distributes copies to the other committee members for review.
 Approximately 1 – 2 weeks are allowed for the committee to read the answers, after which time the student gives an oral presentation to the committee.
 Following the presentation, committee members will ask for clarification of the student’s answers, if necessary.
 The committee may require a student to repeat part, or all, of the comprehensive exam if the student’s performance is deemed unsatisfactory.
 This exam should be taken within three years of initiation of graduate study in the program.

 Proposal exam: The student must present to the committee a written proposal on the dissertation research topic.
 Once the proposal is written, the student will complete a public oral presentation of the proposed research, followed by an oral examination by the committee.